lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 sudo service grafana-server start
 ```
 Open up a browser and go to `localhost:3000`.
 This should pull up the Grafana log in page.
 The default username and password are both `admin`
+For consistency, change the default password of Grafana to `pineapple`

 Click "Add a Data Source" and change to these settings: